a-n-t-h-o-n-y/HAL/README.md

   bound.
 - All algorithms are in the `halg` namespace, versions that work on elements in reverse order are in the `halg::reverse` namespace.
+- Empty parameter packs cannot be used, will only return a callable object.

 ```cpp
 - auto for_each(UnaryFunction, Elements...) -> void;